-Weed, marijuana, cannabis, pot, grass, ganja, dope, mary jane, hash, 420: we’re talking about that good good stuff.
-It’s been used medicinally for thousands of years.
-Politics in the 20th century led to the criminalization of weed around the world, but lucky for us, that legal status is quickly changing.
+Weed, marijuana, cannabis, pot, grass, ganja, dope, mary jane, hash: whatever you call it, we’re talking about that good stuff.
+Cannabis been used medicinally for thousands of years, but politics in the 20th century led to the criminalization of weed around the world.
+Lucky for us, in 2023, that legal status is quickly changing.

-As countries move toward legalization, cannabis as an industry is blowing the eff up.
-Weed dispensaries, weed festivals, weed trips, weed hotels— the options for getting lit when you travel are pretty much endless.
+As countries move toward legalization, the cannabis industry is blowing up.
+Weed dispensaries, weed festivals, weed clubs, weed trips, weed hotels— the options for getting lit when you travel are pretty much endless.

 While more and more folks are getting their hands on the good green, the rules, regulations and laws remain super hazy.
 Can you travel with weed?
 Across state lines?
 On a plane?
 How do you purchase it legally?
 What are the best places for weed vacations?
 Are there weed…parties???

-Illegal: Alabama, Idaho, Kansas, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Tennessee, Wisconsin, Wyoming
+Illegal: Idaho, Kansas, Mississippi, Nebraska, South Carolina, and Wyoming

-For up-to-date info, view this map of Cannabis legality by state.
+For up-to-date info, view this map of weed legalization by state.

-Illegal (but often unenforced): Bangladesh, Cambodia, Egypt, Finland, India, Iran, Laos, Lesotho, Morocco, Myanmar, Nepal, Pakistan, Poland, Thailand
+Illegal (but often unenforced): Bangladesh, Cambodia, Egypt, Finland, India, Iran, Laos, Lesotho, Morocco, Myanmar, Nepal, Pakistan, Poland

 Medical: Cyprus, Denmark, Finland, France, Greece, Ireland, South Korea, Lithuania, New Zealand, North Macedonia, Norway, Philippines, Romania, San Marino, Sri Lanka, Thailand, Turkey, United Kingdom, Vanuatu, Zimbabwe